 The director of the UTCC’s Economic and Business Forecasting Centre, Thanawat Ponwichai, has said according to their calculations, the Thai economy will lose 300-400 billion baht ($9.73 billion to $12.98 billion) this year.

-The problem is, in this calculation, as many Bangkokians are still denying Bangkok will still be under water for another month, with more areas of the city succumbing soon, it’s likely a month more of flood water probably hasn’t been taken into consideration.
+The problem is, in this calculation, as many Bangkokians are still denying Bangkok will still be under water for another month, with more areas of the city succumbing soon, it is likely a month more of flood water probably hasn’t been taken into consideration.

 Several American companies have already pulled out of Thailand — permanently.
 A number of Japanese companies are threatening to do the same — if the Thai government can’t get a handle on the crisis soon, that is.

 So, 300-400 billion baht?
 Unfortunately, those numbers might still be a little low.
-Sad doesn’t even begin to describe it.